Profits lose their sparkle at Irish arm of Tiffany

 Tiffany’s only Irish outlet is in Brown Thomas on Grafton Street in Dublin.
 Photograph: iStock

-Pre-tax profits lost some of their sparkle at the Irish arm of jewellers Tiffany’s last year, falling by 59 per cent to €106,000.
+Pre-tax profits lost some of their sparkle at the Irish arm of jewellers Tiffany last year, falling by 59 per cent to €106,000.

 The profits at Tiffany & Co (Jewellers) Ltd dropped, as revenues declined by 2 per cent from €3.43 million to €3.35 million in the 12 months to the end of January 31st last.